-You can only set up Direct Debit for a 12-month PPC.
+You can only set up a Direct Debit for a 12 month PPC.

-- spreading the cost by paying for your PPC in 10 monthly instalments
+- spreading the cost by paying for your PPC in 10 monthly payments

 - automatic renewal of your PPC

 If a Direct Debit is set up, you should remember:

-- you’re entering into a commitment to pay all of the instalments
+- you’re entering into a commitment to pay all of the payments

-- you can’t choose the date we collect your first instalment
+- you cannot choose the date we collect your first payment

-- you can change your monthly payment date after we take your first instalment
+- you can change your monthly payment date after we take your first payment

-- where Direct Debit instalments are ‘unpaid due to insufficient funds’, we may try to take payment again within 10 working days
+- where Direct Debit payments are ‘unpaid due to insufficient funds’, we may try to take payment again within 10 working days

-We will send you a letter showing the amount we will debit from your bank or building society account each month.
+We'll send you a letter showing the amount you'll pay each month.

 Your PPC should arrive within 10 working days after we collect your first payment.

 If you’ve applied for a PPC and pay prescription charges while waiting for it to arrive, you can get a refund as long as:

-- you ask for an refund form (FP57) when you pay, as you can’t get one later
+- you get an NHS refund form (FP57) when you pay, as you can’t get one later

-- the start date of your PPC is the same or earlier than the date you pay for your prescription
+- the PPC covers the date you paid for your prescription

 PPCs can be backdated by up to one month.
 You must claim your refund within 3 months of paying.

 The refund form (FP57) tells you what to do.

 You should contact us if you need to replace your PPC, change your name or address, or claim a refund for your PPC.